Free Shipping for Orders Over $49 To Contiguous US

 While snow will serve as a blanket of insulation and protect your plants, mulching in preparation for winter will help retain moisture, keep a consistent soil temperature, and minimize the amount of spring weed seed germination.

 Position potted plants, trees, and shrubs that need extra protection behind a natural or manufactured windbreak if you don’t have an indoor space available for the winter.
 Windbreaks include hedgerows of densely planted trees and shrubs, a fence, wall, or screen that redirects, minimizes, or blocks wind and snow.
 When appropriately positioned, windbreaks effectively block garden plots and farmland from erosion, wildlife damage, strong winds, rain, and snow while sequestering carbon and adding visual interest.
-National Agroforestry Center
+For more information on windbreaks, this PDF from National Agroforestry Center has helpful information and links.

 Related: Backyard Gardening